Custom Polyethylene Hip Resurfacing

 Together, this metal-on-polyethylene articulation is an ideal solution for patients, particularly women, who have an allergy to metals.
 54-year old Elaine Williams, an ex-professional ballet dancer, yoga teacher and film and television actress, presented with a 2-year history of right hip pain.
 Her x-rays showed mild dysplasia (shallow acetabular) with signs of advanced arthritis in the right hip.
 She also gave a history of experiencing redness in her ears with costume jewellery that she has to wear during theatre performances.

 When her blood was tested for metal sensitivity using a specialised test called Lymphocyte Transformation Test (LTT), she was found to have sensitivity to chromium.
 Since chromium is a major constituent of metal-on-metal resurfacing components, she was unsuitable for a Birmingham Hip Resurfacing (BHR), and was offered a conventional Total Hip Replacement (THR) with a metal-on-polyethylene bearing, but was absolutely against the idea as she wanted to continue with her active life.
-She instead chose to undergo a Custom Polyethylene Hip Resurfacing with Mr McMinn.
+She instead chose to undergo a Custom Polyethylene Hip Resurfacing with Professor McMinn.

 Two months after surgery, Elaine has made a good recovery and has a good range of movement in her right hip.
 She is steadily progressing on to more and more activities with the passage of time.
 You can watch a video interview with Elaine by clicking on the ‘Video’ tab above.

 published an article on the Custom Polyethylene Hip Resurfacing, featuring both Mr McMinn and Lana.
 Click here to read the article.